 Mie Goreng (Mee Goreng Indonesian Noodles)

-Mie goreng, also known as Indonesian fried noodles or mee goreng, is made with thick bouncy noodles tossed with chicken, eggs, shrimp, vegetables, and a sweet, sticky, and savory stir fry sauce.
+Mie goreng, also known as Indonesian fried noodles or mee goreng, is made with thick, bouncy noodles tossed with chicken, shrimp, vegetables, and savory stir-fry sauce.
 These Indonesian noodles are so delicious and easy to toss together in under 30 minutes.

 A pair of chopsticks lifting up noodles from a plate of mie goreng.

-The best part about this mie goreng recipe is that you can customize the protein and the vegetables based on your preferences for the perfect easy weeknight meal!
-If you are looking for more tasty and easy noodle recipes, check out our bihun goreng, bami goreng, and soy sauce pan-fried noodles.
+The best part about this Indonesian noodles recipe is that you can customize the protein and vegetables to your preferences for the perfect easy weeknight dinner!

 What is Mie Goreng (or Mee goreng)?